servo1/Automerge-Codemirror-LiveDoc/README.md

       });

 #  What to expect
-Once you initialize the liveDoc, it will handle tracking all CM changes, convert them to automerge.Changes and use the 'Send' function to pass the changes to another client/server.
+Once you initialize the liveDoc, it will handle tracking all CM changes, convert them to automerge.changes and use the 'Send' function to pass the changes to another client/server.

 When the EventEmitter or the last argument as 'ws' above receives ws.on(docId) (/path/to/my/doc)